 A resume without a photo is simply unacceptable.
-It would be great if you are able to get that perfectly clicked photo for your resume.
+It would be great if you can get that perfectly clicked photo for your resume.

-But, in case you are not, then paste any of your impressive passport size photo to not encounter a straight rejection in Japan.
+But, in case you are not, then paste any of your impressive passport size photos to not encounter a straight rejection in Japan.